Azure-Samples/ms-identity-aspnet-webapp-openidconnect/README.md

 It shows how to use two new APIs, WithSpaAuthorizationCode on AcquireTokenByAuthorizationCode in MSAL .Net and acquireTokenByCode in MSAL.js v2, to authenticate a user server-side using a confidential client, and then SSO that user client-side using a second authorization code that is returned to the confidential client and redeemed by the public client client-side.
 This helps mitigate user experience and performance concerns that arise when performing server-side and client-side authentication for the same user, especially when third-party cookies are blocked by the browser.

-For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).
+For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Microsoft Entra ID](http://go.microsoft.com/fwlink/?LinkId=394414).

 For more information about Microsoft Graph, please visit the [Microsoft Graph homepage](https://graph.microsoft.io/).